 QR codes… Disposable fad?
 Or useful technology?
 Opinions on whether QR codes are of real value is a hotly debated topic.
 But regardless of polarized views on the technology, there are some teachers using QR codes in education in some very inventive and exciting ways.

 QR codes have been in use since 1994 when they were created to track vehicles during manufacturing.
-Growing in popularity in recent years with the explosion of camera equipped smart-phones, the codes are now being used to link real world objects with all sorts of online data and information.
+Growing in popularity in recent years with the explosion of camera equipped smart-phones, the codes are now being used to link real world objects (from drones to telescopes) with all sorts of online data and information.
 So, what value can this bring?
 And what are some ways you can use QR codes in education?

 First… Get a Scanner